Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 Often, chronic glomerulonephritis seems to result from some of the same conditions that cause acute glomerulonephritis, such as IgA nephropathy or membranoproliferative glomerulonephritis.
 Sometimes, acute glomerulonephritis does not resolve and instead becomes long lasting (chronic).
 Occasionally, chronic glomerulonephritis is caused by hereditary nephritis, an inherited genetic disorder.
 In many people with chronic glomerulonephritis, the cause cannot be identified.

 About half of the people with acute glomerulonephritis have no symptoms.
 If symptoms do occur, the first to appear are tissue swelling (edema) due to fluid retention, low urine volume, and production of urine that is dark because it contains blood.
 Edema may first appear as puffiness of the face and eyelids but later is prominent in the legs.
-Blood pressure increases (see Figure: Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System) as kidney function becomes impaired.
+Blood pressure increases (see The Body's Control of Blood Pressure) as kidney function becomes impaired.
 Some people become drowsy or confused.
 In older people, nonspecific symptoms, such as nausea and a general feeling of illness (malaise), are more common.

 When rapidly progressive glomerulonephritis develops, weakness, fatigue, and fever are the most frequent early symptoms.
 Loss of appetite, nausea, vomiting, abdominal pain, and joint pain are also common.
 About 50% of people have a flu-like illness in the month before kidney failure develops.
 These people have edema and usually produce very little urine.
 High blood pressure is uncommon and rarely severe when it does occur.